Restaurants, wine bars and similar establishments in Birgu:

 A family run taxi firm (doubling up as an ironmongery) operates from the centre of Birgu

-A water taxi service is also available from the Marina entrance
+Water taxi services are available from the Marina entrance:

-In July 2008, 4 Euros per head was being charged for the short trip across the harbour to Valletta but discounts could be had if a group was prepared to haggle.
+The traditional 'dghajsa' service is the more expensive 'A&S' water taxi service.
+In 2010, 5 Euros per head was being charged for the short trip across the harbour to Valletta but discounts could be had if a group was prepared to haggle.